 Criminal contempt of court is just like any criminal charge in that the prosecution has the burden to prove guilt beyond a reasonable doubt.
 The following are three common defenses:

-- Lack of intent.
+- You did not act willfully.
 Willfulness is an essential element in the Nevada crime of criminal contempt.
 As long as you violated court procedures by accident or at no fault of your own, contempt charges should not stand.

-- Lack of contempt.
+- Your behavior fell short of contempt.
 Perhaps the judge wrongly believes that your behavior qualifies as contempt.
 Or maybe your actions were a permissible exercise of your constitutional rights.
 The contempt charge should be dismissed if the prosecutor cannot show that your behavior rose to the level of criminal contempt.6

-- False allegations.
+- You were falsely accused.
 Sometimes judges mistakenly hold the wrong person in contempt.
 Or perhaps someone wrongly accused you of contemptuous behavior out of revenge or anger.
-If the defense attorney raises a reasonable doubt about you committing contempt, then you should not be held criminally liable.
+If we can raise a reasonable doubt about you committing contempt, then you should not be held criminally liable.

 Note that a contempt conviction can be appealed in the Nevada criminal justice system.
 Learn more about criminal appeals laws.